Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Discussions

-To ease our discussion, we have limited our attention to transmission and migration costs in this paper.
+\textbf{Cost Functions:} To ease our discussion, we have limited our attention to transmission and migration costs in this paper.
 This can be extended to include more sophisticated cost models.
-For example, the transmission cost can be extended to include the computational cost of hosting the service at an MEC, by adding a constant value to the transmission cost expression.
-As in Section \ref{sub:realWorldSimulation}, the cost values can also be time-varying and related to the background system load.
-Furthermore, the cost definition can be practically regarded as the average cost over all locations, which means that when seen from a single location, the monotonicity of cost values with distances does not need to apply.
+For example, the transmission cost can be extended to include the computational cost of hosting the service at an ES, by adding a constant value to the transmission cost expression.
+As in Section~\ref{sub:realWorldSimulation}, the cost values can also be time-varying and related to the background system load.
+Furthermore, the cost definition can be practically regarded as the average cost over multiple locations, which means that when seen from a single location, the monotonicity of cost values with distances does not need to apply.
 This makes the proposed approach less restrictive in terms of practical applicability.

-We also note that it is generally possible to formulate an MDP with additional dimensions in cost modeling, such as one that includes the state of the network, load at each specific MEC hosting the service, state of the service to avoid service interruption when in critical state, etc. However, this requires a significantly larger state space compared to our formulation in this paper, as we need to include those network/MEC/service states in the state space of the MDP.
+We also note that it is generally possible to formulate an MDP with additional dimensions in cost modeling, such as one that includes the state of the network, load at each specific ES, state of the service to avoid service interruption when in critical state, etc. However, this requires a significantly larger state space compared to our formulation in this paper, as we need to include those network/ES/service states in the state space of the MDP.
 There is a tradeoff between the complexity of solving the problem and accuracy of cost modeling.
-Such issues can be studied in the future.
+Such issues can be studied in the future, where we envision similar approximation techniques as in this paper can be used to approximately solve the resulting MDP.